AscendingPassage.com HOME PAGE.

 To reach them from the banks of the Nile we have first to traverse the

-journey, this evening through forests of date-trees whose beautiful
+journey, this evening through forests of date trees whose beautiful

-of corn.
+palms temper the light of the March sun.
 The air is mild and wholesome under the high tufts of these

 endless green plumes, which move in the warm wind almost without

-But beyond, in front of us, quite a different world is gradually
+Beyond quite a different world is gradually

 revealed.
 Its aspect assumes the importance of a menace from the